EU

 Biocluster Finland operates in the European cluster network, conveys information about the green transition and increases RDI development at companies through network cooperation.
 The cluster members are profiled as pioneers of the green transition.

 The annual Green Transition Gala is a competition for young growth-oriented companies.
 The competition highlights Finnish expertise and entrepreneurship in sustainable development.
 A more environmentally friendly business increases the competitiveness and self-sufficiency of companies.
+The competition does not have any industry restrictions.

 Bioeconomy sectors